isomerpages/govtech-stp/_atp/conditions.md

 				 </ol>
 			 </li>
        <li style="font-size:18px; list-style-type:lower-alpha;">immediately<sup>1</sup> take private transportation, taxi, or private hire car from the airport to the declared place of accommodation and remain isolated at the accommodation, apart from attending the supervised self-administered ART;</li>
-			        <li style="font-size:18px; list-style-type:lower-alpha;">take private transportation, taxi, or private hire car to and from the Quick Test Centre (QTC) or Combined Test Centre (CTC), undergo a COVID-19 supervised self-administered ART at a within 24 hours of arrival in Singapore, and remain isolated at the declared place of accommodation until the test result is confirmed to be negative;</li>
+			        <li style="font-size:18px; list-style-type:lower-alpha;">take private transportation, taxi, or private hire car to and from the <a href="https://www.moh.gov.sg/covid-19/quick-test-centres-(qtcs)" target="_blank">Quick Test Centre (QTC) or Combined Test Centre (CTC)</a>, undergo a COVID-19 supervised self-administered ART at a within 24 hours of arrival in Singapore, and remain isolated at the declared place of accommodation until the test result is confirmed to be negative;</li>
        <li style="font-size:18px; list-style-type:lower-alpha;"> disclose, and agree to the medical provider disclosing his/her COVID-19 PCR test result to the relevant Singapore Government authorities for public health purposes;</li>
        <li style="font-size:18px; list-style-type:lower-alpha;"> download the TraceTogether app on his/her mobile device and:
         <ol style="font-size:18px; list-style-type:lower-roman;">